matsumotory/mod_vhost_maxclients/README.md

 # mod_vhost_maxclients  [![Build Status](https://travis-ci.org/matsumoto-r/mod_vhost_maxclients.svg?branch=master)](https://travis-ci.org/matsumoto-r/mod_vhost_maxclients)

-MaxClients per vhost, no using shared memory and global lock.
+MaxClients per vhost, no using shared memory and global lock. mod_vhost_maxclients use only scoreboad for stability(no dead-lock), high compatibility and simple implementation.

 mod_vhost_maxclients uses only the scoreboad of httpd for simple implementation and compatibility, supports Apache httpd both 2.2.x and 2.4.x.